 Interest income is recognised in profit or loss as it is earnt, using the effective interest method.
-Dividend income is recognised when the right to receive payment is established.

 e.
 Income Tax

 There is no tax payable by the Partnership.
 Each Partner is individually liable for the tax on their respective share of the income from the Partnership.
 Following the issue of the Partnership's audited Financial Statements, the Partnership issues its annual Tax Letter to its Unit Holders which sets out the relevant items to declare per unit.